alamart/the-noob-blog/_posts/2023-09-07-the-noob-writes-new-blog.md

 I hope it will help me realizing that I do evolve in life, I am not stagnating.

 Next, you can expect multiple posts about different subjects, different experiences I had.
 For sure, I will learn a lot from this new experiences and I am looking forward to that.
 Being a noob is traditionally badly seen.
 But in my opinion as long as you keep improving even by failing, noobing is a great show of someone who has a curious mind, some kind of intelligence and humility.

+So welcome to my journey and let's noob along!